brbarnett/brbarnett.github.io/_posts/2019-2-20-why-isnt-azure-app-service-deploy-copying-files-to-my-web-apps-wwwroot.md

 - **Run From Package is the preferred deployment method, which makes files in wwwroot folder read-only**
 - [Click here  for more information.](https://github.com/Microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureRmWebAppDeploymentV4/README.md)

+Most relevant for us is the _Run From Package_ feature.

 ## How does that work?
 When the release task deploys using _Run From Package_, it does a few things: